opengeospatial/geoparquet/format-specs/geoparquet.md

 #### version

-Version of the geoparquet spec used, currently 0.4.0
+Version of the GeoParquet spec used, currently 0.4.0

 ### Column metadata